tth030/SM_ESR_isostasy/README.md

 - Displaying and downloading thermodynamic solutions including input files, raw data and grids of density, melt fraction,...
 - Computing basic 1-D isostatic balance for a reference case

+While you can run these notebooks on Binder, only a part of the data are accessible from there.
+Full data are localized on FigShare with the same structure as on the github repository.
+Therefore, we encourage you to download the full dataset on FigShare and to run jupyter-lab locally in order to be able to display everything.

 ## Content

 - [How to run the notebooks?](#how-to-run-the-notebooks)